shounakshastri/Prediction-Error-Expansion/README.md

 ## Description of the files in this repo
 This repo contains 6 files.
-  1. Generates the cross prediction image and the binary location map - crossPrediction.m
+  1. crossPrediction.m - Generates the cross prediction image and the binary location map
-  2. Generates the dot prediction image and the binary location map - dotPrediction.m
+  2. dotPrediction.m - Generates the dot prediction image and the binary location map
-  3. The Embedding Function - EmbeddingHistogramShifting.m
+  3. EmbeddingHistogramShifting.m - Function to embed the secret data
-  4. The Extraction Function - ExtractionHistogramShifting.m
+  4. ExtractionHistogramShifting.m - Function to extract the secret data
-  5. The main file - SingleImagePEEWithFunctions.m
+  5. SingleImagePEEWithFunctions.m - The main file
-  6. Citation Details - Citation.bib
+  6. Citation.bib - Citation Details

 The functions have directions for use in the files.